oauth-wg/oauth-cross-device-security/main.md

    *  Initial draft adopted from document circulated to the OAuth Security Workshop Slack Channel
    *  Upload as draft-ietf-oauth-cross-device-security-best-practice-00

+   -01

+   *  Updated draft based on feedback from version circulated to OAuth working group
+   *  Upload as draft-ietf-oauth-cross-device-security-best-practice-01

    [[ pre Working Group Adoption: ]]